-All graduate students are expected to have minimum levels of proficiency in basic science and mathematics disciplines before undertaking their graduate studies.
-To satisfy departmental general requirements for the Ph.D. program, students must have completed any combination of FOUR from the following SIX options before qualifying for candidacy:
+All graduate students are expected to attain minimum levels of proficiency in basic science and mathematics disciplines before completing their Ph.D. qualifying exams in their second Ph.D. year.
+To satisfy this requirement for the Ph.D. program, students must have completed any combination of FOUR from the following SIX options before qualifying for candidacy.

 A) One year of Calculus through calculus of several variables, equivalent to MATH 220, MATH 224, and MATH 230;

 B) Elementary Differential Equations, equivalent to MATH 250; OR Statistics through multivariate methods, equivalent to a course sequence such as STAT 320-1 plus ANTHRO 362.